otago-polytechnic-bit-courses/ID623001-introduction-to-algorithmic-problem-solving/04-ai-strategy/lecture-notes/01-introduction-to-chess.md

 - **Queen** 90
 - **King** 10000

 The **King** has the highest value because, obviously, if it is taken the game is over - so this needs to be a **strong consideration** for the algorithm.
 After that, the **Queen** is the next most valuable piece, down to the **Pawns** which are pretty expendable.
-The full set generates the following score:
+The full set (for these values) generates the following score:

 - **Pawn** 10 * 8 = **80**
 - **Knight** 30 * 2 = **60**